E!: E! Online

 E!
 Online is the online arm of E!, featuring live updates on entertainment news stories; the website includes an online-only entertainment news bulletin titled E!
 News Now, which is updated each weekday.
 The website also provides live streaming video of major red carpet events including movie premieres and award shows such as the Academy Awards and the Emmys, along with some blogs involving shows such as The Soup.
 Columnists featured on the website include Kristin dos Santos (the "Watch with Kristin" television blog), Ted Casablanca ("The Awful Truth" gossip blog), and Marc Malkin (writer of an eponymous gossip blog and host of a daily video blog on the site).
 The website was ranked among the best of 1998 by Entertainment Weekly.

 As part of the rebrand of the cable channel on July 9, 2012, EOnline.com was redesigned for HTML5, including tablet and mobile devices.

 International versions

+Australia and New Zealand

+The Australia and New Zealand version of E1 was available for the first time in 2002.
+In 2023, E!'s content was folded into the new 7Bravo channel.

+Canada

+The Canadian channel Star! was rebranded as E! in 2010.

+Europe

+The European E! channel was launched in 2002.